inigo-jauregi/healthNER/CRF/README.md

 At the end of the data_preparation we must have created 4 files: _dataTrain.csv_, _labelsTrain.csv_, _dataTest.csv_ and _labelsTest.csv_.

-__2. train and test CRF model__: Second, the CRF model is trained with the HCRF toolkit.
+__2. train and test the CRF model__: Second, the CRF model is trained with the HCRF toolkit.
 The HCRF receives the previously generated files in the correct format and with the following command, it trains and tests a CRF model:

 ```
 ./hcrfTest -t -d dataTrain.csv -l labelsTrain.csv -m model.txt -T -D dataTest.csv -L labelsTest.csv -r results.txt -c stats.txt -f features.txt -a crf -h 3 -P 4 -p 4 -i 10 -w 1